HafizFasih/icp-book/icp-book/docs/part2-history/04-partition-of-bengal-1905.md

 ## Overview

-The Partition of Bengal in **1905** was a pivotal event in the history of the Subcontinent that significantly altered the political landscape of British India.
-It was implemented by the Viceroy, **Lord Curzon**, who divided the largest province of India into two separate administrative units: **West Bengal** and **East Bengal & Assam**.
-While the British claimed this was purely an administrative necessity due to the province's massive size, it was widely perceived by Indians—particularly Hindus—as a "Divide and Rule" tactic.
-This event is historically significant as it crystallized the political differences between Hindus and Muslims, eventually leading to the formation of the All India Muslim League.
+The Partition of Bengal in **1905** was a key event in the history of the Subcontinent that greatly changed the political landscape of British India.
+It was carried out by the Viceroy, **Lord Curzon**, who divided the largest province of India into two separate administrative units: **West Bengal** and **East Bengal & Assam**.
+While the British claimed this was only an administrative need because of the province's huge size, it was widely seen by Indians—especially Hindus—as a "Divide and Rule" tactic.
+This event is historically important as it made clear the political differences between Hindus and Muslims, eventually leading to the formation of the All India Muslim League.

 :::info
 The Partition of Bengal was **the single most important trigger** for explicit political separation between Hindus and Muslims in India.